wuschel/oly-scribe/README.md

 is a quick and dirty order entry helper for the play by email game Olympia ([http://www.pbm.com/oly/](http://www.pbm.com/oly/ "Olympa PBEM")).

 ###Software requirements
 It has been developed for the game *Olympia G3* and Python 2.7x, but should be easily adaptable for other flavours of the game like *Olympia: The Age of Gods (TAG)*
+Note that this program is a super fast hack - as such it has some quirks.
+However, the users of this program found it to be a nice tool for order entry.
+At last, no more need to memorize these terrible game order codes!

 ###Features
 The program has two main features: